 Here are some tips to help you decide.

-You should consider a lab-grown diamond if:
+Consider a lab-grown diamond if:

 - You want significant savings on costs compared to a natural diamond